A Family Christmas

-Last Christmas Eve Jon had been at home, in their flat, surfing his way through the channels of their cable television, he’d been feeling listless and unable to focus on anything.
+Last Christmas Eve, Jon had been at home, in their flat, surfing his way through the channels of their cable television.
+He’d been feeling listless and unable to focus on anything.
 This was how he usually felt when Eddie was away at one of his family events.
 When he fell onto the BBC News Channel he decided to stay, it was as much of a diversion as anything else.

 The next few hours were a nightmare of stress for him, the panic of simply not knowing.
 He roamed their flat like a caged animal, not able to settle anywhere.
-Repeatedly he called Eddie’s mobile but he only got the same answer, his call eventually went to voicemail, unanswered.
+Repeatedly he called Eddie’s mobile, but he only got the same answer, his call eventually went to voicemail, unanswered.

 Eddie was dead.
 He’d died at his parents’ house before the police arrived.

-When he approached the block where his flat was he saw a figure standing, hunched in the doorway.
+When he approached the block where his flat was, he saw a figure standing hunched in the doorway.
 For a moment he felt a knot of tension in the back of his neck, recently there had been problems with gangs of youths causing trouble outside the flats, but as he approached he saw the figure was using crutches to stand.

-"Dave, hi," Jon replied, as he took out his keys to open the door.
+"Dave, hi," Jon replied as he took out his keys to open the door.
 "Surprise to see you here."

-"I wanted to see you about something about...
+"I wanted to see you about something, about...
 You know," Dave said, his voice fading away.

-"Sure," Jon said, as he pushed the front door open.
+"Sure," Jon said as he pushed the front door open.

-As he led Dave up to his first-floor flat, Dave slowly hobbling up the stairs, he felt his mood sinking.
-He knew why Dave was here.
+As he led Dave up to his first-floor flat, Dave slowly hobbling up the stairs, Jon felt his mood sinking.
+He knew why Dave was there.
 It was only two days away, the first anniversary, and they wanted to mark it with a memorial or something.
 The family had excluded him, ignored his relationship with Eddie, and only after this tragedy had struck was he being thought of, and only at the last minute.

 "Sorry to hear that," Jon replied.